Skip to main content

 How we got here

-The path from Baghdad to El Cajon (near San Diego), building adaptability early, then finishing a General Business degree (December 2025; diploma pending) and moving into roles with real ownership.
+The path from Baghdad to El Cajon, building adaptability early, then finishing a General Business degree and moving toward roles with real ownership.

 01